technomancy/leiningen/doc/TUTORIAL.md

     [lancet "1.0.1"] Dependency-based builds, Clojure Style.

 This shows two versions available with the dependency vector notation for each.
-You can copy one of these directly into the :dependencies section in project.clj.
+You can copy one of these directly into the `:dependencies` section in `project.clj`.

 The "artifact id" here is "lancet", and "1.0.1" is the version you require.
 Every library also has a "group id", though for Clojure